 See funding solutions from 75+ nationwide lenders with a single application.

 Ohio is known as the Buckeye State for its abundance of hardy buckeye trees.
 Ohio is also known for its abundance of resilient small businesses, which employ over two million people in the state.
-These small businesses need capital for getting off the ground and expanding their markets.
+These small businesses need capital to get off the ground and expand their markets.

 Ohio is friendly to small businesses because of its moderate tax environment and lack of overreaching regulations that can stifle a company’s growth.
 Fortunately, Ohio also has an abundance of commercial lenders and nonprofit organizations that are anxious to help small business owners grow their operations and hire even more people.